laurabejder/knitting_project/README.md

 ## Project description

 ### Aim of the project
 The aim of this project is to examine the use and popularity of the knitted knockers recipes among the ravelry.com users.
-It looks in to the popularity of the recipes compared to other categories of recipes in the "medical knitting" subcategory, examines the price of a knocker by looking at the recommended yarn and puts the concept into the larger context of breast cancer rates among women.
+It looks in to the popularity of the recipes compared to other categories of recipes in the "medical knitting" subcategory, examines the price of a knocker by looking at the recommended yarn and puts the concept into the larger context of high breast cancer rates among women compared to other types of cancer.

 ### Findings
+I found that knitted knockers are the by far most popular category of recipe in the medical knitting subcategory.
+This is measured by the number of completed projects registred on Ravelry.com.

+I also found that knitted knockers are a cheaper alternative to conventional breast prosteses.

 ### Data collection